Lucia's Blog: 2021

 "Oh, how I love Your law!
 It is my meditation all the day.
 You, through Your commandments, make me wiser than my enemies; For they are ever with me.
 I have more understanding than all my teachers, For Your testimonies are my meditation.
 I understand more than the ancients, Because I keep Your precepts.
 I have restrained my feet from every evil way, That I may keep Your word.
 I have not departed from Your judgments, For You Yourself have taught me.
 How sweet are Your words to my taste, Sweeter than honey to my mouth!
 Through Your precepts I get understanding; Therefore I hate every false way."
 (Psalm 119:97-104)

 Do you hate sin and condemn it for what it is?
 Do you put your sword away, turning your head the other way?
 Christians, we must know the Word well to fight back!
-Are you not aware that God demands that His soldiers fight sin and ignorance for the sake of others and their own spiritual safety?!
+Are you unaware that God demands that His soldiers fight sin and ignorance for the sake of others and their spiritual safety?!

 Christians, are you not aware that Satan's primary tactics are deception and lies, which he uses to confuse, rob, and destroy us?